 We’re here to help.

 SBA Economic Injury Disaster Loan Assistance

-The U.S. Small Business Administration’s Economic Injury Disaster Loans (EIDL) are available to small businesses, small agricultural cooperatives, small aquaculture businesses and most private nonprofit organizations.
+The U.S. Small Business Administration’s Economic Injury Disaster Loans (EIDL) are available to small businesses.
 We set up a page to help you navigate the process: wisconsinsbdc.org/disasterloans

 These working capital loans may be used to pay fixed debts, payroll, accounts payable and other bills that could have been paid had the disaster not occurred.